Articles on basic care and considerations for new or prospective owners.

 For many species, males are more aggressive than females.
-Thus, females are typically viewed as more desirable pets than males.
-I would argue that this belief does not apply to hedgehogs.
-Males and females show no temperament difference in how they react toward humans.
-I’ve raised over 150 litters now, and I have never observed any trend toward one gender or the other being easier to handle or generally more friendly than the other.
-There are, however, several things to consider when deciding to go with a boy or girl for your pet.
+Because of this, females are typically viewed as more desirable pets than males.
+This tendency, however, is not true of hedgehogs.
+Male and female hedgehogs show no consisten temperament difference in how they react toward humans.
+There are, however, several things to consider when deciding to go with a boy or girl for your pet hedgehog.

-There is often a concern about scent marking with male critters.
+There is often a concern about scent marking with male hedgehogs.
 In a normal household environment without females around, a lone male is unlikely to do much scent marking.
-If he gets a whiff of other hedgies, especially female, you may see some occurring- the judging table at a hedgehog show is a great example of that.
-Overall, I have not found that one species is smellier than the other.
+If he gets a whiff of other hedgies, especially a female, you may see some occurring- the judging table at a hedgehog show is a great example of that.
+Overall, I have not found that one gender is smellier than the other.

-In conclusion, if you are just looking for a good pet, gender of the hedgehog should not be your primary consideration.
-Look for a hedgie that is friendly and seems to like you, and you and hedgie will be happy.
+In conclusion, if you are looking for a good pet who will be housing alone, gender of the hedgehog should not be your primary consideration.
+If you look for a hedgehog that is friendly and responds well to you, you and your hedgehog will be happy.

-Note: If you aren't sure if hedgie is a boy or a girl, check the underbelly.
+Note: If you aren't sure if your hedgehog is a boy or a girl, check the underbelly.
 If it looks like it has a "belly button" then it's a male.
 Males have a large urogenital gap, while females do not.